snr-vis/setup-snr/Readme.md

     paulklemm/snr
 ```

+## Download public data

+The public data is available here **TODO LINK**.

+To add it to the bootstrap file system of this repository run `make` which will download the files to `<repo-path>/sonar/data/quickngs`.

 ## Generate User file

 The server's API allows the create a user file by specifying path and password by calling: `http://<url_to_server>:<port>/api/makeuserfilejson?pw=mypassword&path=/home/opencpu/sonar/data`.
 You can use the response to create or edit the user files.